dapperlabs/nba-smart-contracts/README.md

 minting moments, and transfering moments.

  - `contracts/` : Where the Top Shot related smart contracts live
- - `scripts/`  : This contains all the read-only Cadence scripts that are used to read information from the smart contract or from a resource in account storage
  - `transactions/` : This directory contains all the state-changing transactions that are associated with the Top Shot smart contracts.
+ - `transactions/scripts/`  : This contains all the read-only Cadence scripts that are used to read information from the smart contract or from a resource in account storage
  - `lib/` : This directory contains packages for specific programming languages to be able to read copies of the topshot smart contracts, transaction templates, and scripts.
 Also contains automated tests written in those languages.
 Currently, Go is the only language that is supported, but are hoping to add javascript and other languages soon.

-## NBA Top Shot Smart Contract Features:
+## Contract Overview

-Each Top Shot moment NFT represents a play from a game in the NBA season.
+Each Top Shot moment NFT represents a copy of a play from a game in the NBA season.
 Plays are grouped into sets which usually have some overarching theme, like rarity or the type of the play.